docker/docs/desktop/dashboard.md

 ## Feedback

 We would like to hear from you about the new Dashboard UI.
-Let us know your feedback by creating an issue in the [docker/for-mac](https://github.com/docker/for-mac/issues) GitHub repository.
+Let us know your feedback by creating an issue in the [docker/for-mac](https://github.com/docker/for-mac/issues) or [docker/for-win](https://github.com/docker/for-win/issues) GitHub repository.